AnalyticsFire/spike-demo/readme.md

 python3 -m http.server
 ```

 Access the app at localhost:8000.
-The app will run slow because json responses are not as finely paginated and both React templates and sass are compiled in the browser before the app runs.
+The app will run slowly because json responses are not as finely paginated and both React templates and sass are compiled in the browser before the app runs.

 The designer can change React templates and sass files in `/dashboard`.
 Refresh the page to see the changes reflected.
 They can then share this directory with us so we can update the files in this repository.